HarshitKhurana/SimpleBlockchain/README.md

 -> For basic understanding , learning and implementation of Blockchain

--> Does not uses any special HASHING algoprithm ( can be integrated though)
+-> Does not uses any special HASHING algorithm ( can be integrated though).

 -> Could possibly add a little more functionalities to this in future.